Packing for a sailing trip: what to bring & practical tips for a perfect vacation

 A sailboat’s capability depends on its length and interior layout.
 On average, a 10-12 meter boat can comfortably accommodate 4 to 6 people, while larger ships over 15 meters can host 8 to 10 guests.

-Naturally, the more people on board, the more attention should be given to space management—larger crews require compact, well-organized luggage to prevent clutter in cabins or common areas.
+The more people on board, the more attention should be given to space management.
+Larger crews require compact, well-organized luggage to prevent clutter in cabins or common areas.

 A waterproof bag can make all the difference if your destination has high humidity or rough seas.
 Whether moving around on deck or simply transferring your belongings from land to boat, it's crucial to have a bag that withstands water and salt.

-SLAM sailing duffel bags feature reinforced seams and waterproof or water-resistant materials.
+SLAM sailing duffle bags feature reinforced seams and waterproof or water-resistant materials.
 Some models even include a separate pocket for wet items or used swimsuits.

 Dry bags and waterproof sacks protect valuables and electronic devices from humidity and splashes.
 Typically made from PVC or similar materials, they are completely waterproof and, when properly sealed, prevent water from entering.